malcolmk181/python-script-manager/README.md

 #### Running a Script

 - Click the "Run" button next to any script to execute it in a new terminal window
+- Click the "⋯" menu, then click "Run as Administrator" to execute it with Administrator privileges

 #### Updating a Script